Ukiah is THE Bluetooth fire pit company.

 Propane and LPG fire pits are good because you don’t have to worry about collecting wood.
 Nor do you have to continually feed the fire.
 You just connect it to your gas tank and away you go.

 The downside, however, is that you have an ugly gas tank within the vicinity of your fire pit.
-The UKIAH fire pits have a gas hose that is about 10 feet long, so you can’t really hide it away.
+The UKIAH fire pits have a gas hose that is about 10 feet long, so it could be difficult hide it away.

 Having the tank so close to the fire pit isn’t a real danger as long as you operate the fire pit by the book, but it’s just the aesthetic of it.
-Fire pit tables and conversation sets with fire pits often hide the gas tank inside the table which is the way to go in my opinion.
+Fire pit tables and conversation sets with fire pits often hide the gas tank inside the table.

 Ukiah Fire Pit Review